 I’m an Information Technology professional by day, and a children’s fiction writer by night.
 I also write short stories and very bad poetry.
 I’m currently working on my first middle grade novel – a dual protagonist story told from alternating perspectives.

 I was born in Washington D.C. on Easter Sunday and was delivered by Dr. Robert Rabbit (yes, go ahead and laugh).
 I grew up in the little town of New Palestine on the far east-side of Indianapolis where I graduated high school in 1989.
 I received my B.A. in Liberal Arts at I.U.P.U.I in 1995 majoring in Philosophy with minors in Creative Writing and Political Science.
-I currently live in Indiana with my wife and our four children.
+I currently live in Indianapolis.

 If you’re interested in reading some silly details about me try THIS.